 Five Tax Tips for Community Property States

-When Dr. Phil says marriage isn't a 50/50 proposition, he's not referring to a husband and wife owning property in a community property state.
+When Dr. Phil says marriage isn't a 50/50 proposition, he's not referring to spouses owning property in a community property state.
 Community property laws view marriage as a partnership in which both spouses equally share the income and assets they acquire after the wedding.

 Nine states -- Wisconsin, Washington, Texas, New Mexico, Nevada, Louisiana, Idaho, California and Arizona -- have community property statutes that affect a married couple's federal income tax return.
 According to Racine, Wisconsin CPA Carla R. Dentartigh, community property couples have more to think about.

 "'What's mine is mine and what's your is yours' doesn't always apply," she says.
 “From the date you were married, you've got to consider that half of what he makes is yours and half of what you make is his."

 Assets and income that you and your spouse can consider to be separate for tax purposes depend on the laws of your state.
 When you file jointly, you report all income from all assets.
 When you file separately, you must follow your state's definition of separate and community property.

 "You can't just say, 'That's not my money,'" notes Dentartigh.
 Some states consider income earned from separate property, such as dividends on stock owned prior to marriage, to be separate income reported only by the owning spouse on his return.
 Wisconsin, Louisiana, Idaho and Texas consider it income earned equally by both spouses.